Porvarinen/PorvariP-2.0/README.md

 -------------------------------------------------------------------------------------------------------------------------
 enjoy!
 ------
-(XML is included but read Lisences!)
+(XML is included but read Licenses!)
 ------------------------------------
 remember that this can lower your severs FPS if you have already lots of plugins
 --------------------------------------------------------------------------------